Doug Wilkerson: Early life and college

 Wilkerson was born on March 27, 1947, in Fayetteville, North Carolina.
 He grew up in a military family in Fayetteville, where he attended E. E. Smith High School.
 He was recruited by many of the college football powerhouses, including Michigan, Michigan State, Minnesota, Duke and Wake Forest.
 Initially, Wilkerson accepted a scholarship to play at Michigan State under coach Duffy Daugherty.
 However, E.E.
 Smith's principal, E.E.
 Miller, stripped him of the scholarship as punishment for a school incident.
 A student egged Wilkerson into a foot race; Wilkerson capitulated and won the race.
 The challenger refused to settle the wager, prompting Wilkerson to knock him to the ground.
 Miller's punishment could have been ignored, as no NCAA rules were broken, but Miller was both respected and feared.
 Daugherty did not try to get involved, nor did Wilkerson ask him to.

 Wilkerson decided to attend the historically black college North Carolina Central University (NCCU), known then as North Carolina College, where some of his former classmates were also enrolled.
 At NCCU, Wilkerson earned national honors as a lineman on both offense and defense.
-As a junior in 1968, he was named to the small college All-America team on defense as a middle guard by the American Football Coaches Association (AFCA).
+As a junior in 1968, he was named to the small college Little All-American team on defense as a middle guard by the American Football Coaches Association (AFCA).
 The following year, the AFCA selected him to the team as a defensive tackle, while the Associated Press named him as an offensive tackle.

 North Carolina Central retired Wilkerson's No. 63 in 1970.
 He was inducted into the North Carolina Central University Hall of Fame and the Black College Football Hall of Fame.